 Fictional works, despite the fact that they are imaginary, are normally written in the present tense, indicative mood, with specific instances of past and future tenses, and the subjunctive mood.
-This makes the story seem more "real," and is less cumbersome than if the subjunctive mood were used throughout.
+This places the reader in the timeframe of the story.
+Whether that is the past, present, or future-which could not be done if the subjunctive mood were used throughout.